multimindlab/multimind-sdk/README.md

 <div align="center">
   <h2>🚧 Project Status: In Active Development 🚧</h2>
   <p>Join the future of AI development!
 We're actively building MultiMind SDK and looking for contributors.
-Check our <a href="docs/TODO.md">TODO list</a> to see what's implemented and what's coming next.
+Check our to see what's implemented and what's coming next.
 Connect with our growing community on <a href="https://discord.gg/K64U65je7h" aria-label="Join MultiMind SDK Discord Community">Discord</a> to discuss ideas, get help, and contribute to the project.</p>
 </div>

 <p align="center">